camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-document-extraction.md

 - Create a separate document extraction project for each type of document you want to categorize and extract data from, such as an invoice, a report, identity document, and so on.
 - Once published, extraction projects can be added to your processes, or linked to a [document automation](idp-document-automation.md) project.

-## Create extraction project
+## Create document extraction project

-To create an extraction project:
+To create a document extraction project:

 1. In your IDP application, select **Create new** > **Document extraction** to open the **Create an extraction project** modal.
    <img src={IdpExtractionProjectModalImg} alt="Create an extraction project modal" width="600px"/>